Cineplex Cinemas Queensway and VIP

-Cineplex Cinemas Queensway and VIP is a major movie theatre in Islington-City Centre West of Toronto, Ontario, Canada at the Queensway and Islington Avenue.
-It opened in 2001 and is owned and operated by Cineplex Entertainment.
+Cineplex Cinemas Queensway and VIP is a major movie theatre in Islington-City Centre West of Etobicoke, a district in Toronto, Ontario, Canada, at the Queensway and Islington Avenue, owned and operated by Cineplex Entertainment.

+The theatre opened on November 16, 2001 as Cineplex Odeon Queensway Cinemas by Loews Cineplex Entertainment, replacing the nearby theatre in Sherway Gardens, which opened in 1987 and had 13 screens as of 1996.
+Cinemark intended to built this theatre at this location, but the lands had been sold to Loews Cineplex before being built.
+It was then transferred to Cineplex Galaxy when Onex acquired the Canadian operations of Loews Cineplex in 2003.
 Theatrical films are screened at the venue year-round.
 On January 17, 2014, a VIP section opened at the venue.
 It is Toronto's second largest theatre after Cineplex Cinemas Yonge-Dundas and VIP.

+When it first opened, Queensway Cinemas debuted with the release of Harry Potter and the Philosopher's Stone, along with other popular films such as Monsters, Inc. and Shallow Hal.

 In 2025, Toronto City Council approved a plan to replace the theatre with condominiums, a park, and a daycare.
 The plan received backlash from residents.
 The theatre's lease was subsequently renewed and Cineplex confirmed that the theatre will remain open.